From darkness to light: Local bakeries, homes flourish under Benin’s new urban electricity project

 The bustling sound of dough kneading fills the air at Pierre Gbenou Tito Dossou’s bakery in Okoun-Sèmè, Benin, as the once energy-starved business now hums along smoothly.

-Orders for bread, croissants, and chocolate pastries are met on time, a feat Dossou attributes to a newly stable power supply in his home town.
+Orders for bread, croissants, and chocolate pastries are met on time, a feat Dossou attributes to a newly stable power supply in his hometown.

 Reflecting on the struggles for years without stable electricity, Dossou said: “I struggled with electricity shortages for over a decade.”